miladslmz68/v2ray-box/README.md

 - **OpenWRT**: This project uses OpenWRT as the base operating system.
 OpenWRT is licensed under the [GPLv2 License](https://openwrt.org/license).
 - **V2RayA**: This project includes V2RayA for proxy management, which is licensed under the [AGPLv3 License](https://github.com/v2rayA/v2rayA/blob/master/LICENSE).

 Please review the respective licenses of these projects for their terms and conditions.
 By using this project, you agree to comply with the licenses of all included third-party components.

+## Disclaimer
+- This project is provided "as is" without any guarantees or warranties.
+- The creator is not responsible for any misuse, damages, or legal issues that may arise from the use of this software.
+- Users are responsible for complying with their local laws and regulations when using this project.
+- For educational purposes only.